Merge PDF on iPhone

 Merging is the right workflow when you already have multiple PDF files and need one deliverable.
 Contracts with appendices, expense receipts, admissions packets, and multi-part scans all fit this pattern.

 If you instead need to pull pages out of a large PDF, go to Split PDF on iPhone.
 If you have photos rather than PDFs, start with Photo to PDF on iPhone.
-Merge is specifically for combining existing PDFs into one ordered file.
+Merge is specifically for combining existing PDFs into one ordered file — not creating a PDF from scratch, and not reducing size after the fact.

 In real workflows, merging is often the middle step.
 After assembling the package, teams usually shrink the final file for delivery, sign the combined document, or encrypt it before sharing.